What is a time-off policy and why do you need one?

 What are typical reasons for time off?

-Your employees may request time off for a number of reasons, and your leave policy should cover as many as possible.
+Your employees may request time off for a number of reasons, and your leave policy should cover all employee entitlements under Australian employment legislation, as well as any additional ones included in awards, registered agreements and individual contracts.

 Typical examples of reasons for time off include: